Can Dogs Have Bread? | Exploring Bread & Dog Safety

 2. Banana Bread

-No. Bananas are safe for dogs, but banana bread is made with other ingredients like nutmeg, raisins, sugar, and macadamia nuts, toxic to dogs.
+No. Bananas are safe for dogs, but banana bread is made with other ingredients like nutmeg, raisins, sugar, and macadamia nuts, which are toxic to dogs.

 3. Pumpkin Bread